russia has launched a full-scale war in Ukraine! Headway asks you to donate to the charity fund to protect Ukraine and the world’s peace.

 Professor Ehret has been referred to as the 'father of naturopathy,' and this book, which also advocates intermittent fasting, is seen as having paved the way for contemporary vegan diets.

-Walter Isaacson notes in the 2013 Steve Jobs biography that Jobs’ dietary habits became even more obsessive when he read this book.
+In the 2013 Steve Jobs biography, Walter Isaacson notes that Jobs' dietary habits became even more obsessive when he read this book.

 5. On the Road by Jack Kerouac